Message from the Heart

 Haunted by the conditioning of a conservative upbringing with its emphasis on social conventions and socioeconomic success, I thought: A conventional, mainstream wife wouldn’t have left me; I should have listened to my parents after all.
 Another thought arose within me: that I had failed in love, work, and all other areas my parents had raised me to succeed in.

 I was living in Boulder, Colorado, and was on my deathbed, surrounded by a wife I was alienated from, as well as by my children and grandchildren, at the end of a long life; I had achieved outward success and material prosperity (but they had not brought me satisfaction).
 In short, I had achieved all the things I was raised to believe constituted success.
-However, as I lay in bed dying, in my final moments on Earth, all I could feel was a despair at having lived a life of meaningless materialism, as well as the sweet love I still felt for my former, which I so desperately had wanted to banish from my awareness.
+However, as I lay in bed dying, in my final moments on Earth, all I could feel was a despair at having lived a life of meaningless materialism, out of touch with myself, as well as the sweet love I still felt for my former, which I so desperately had wanted to banish from my awareness.
 The pain throbbing in my heart was beyond imagination: I had spent a lifetime in denial of it.

 The vision came and went in a flash, but it left me grief-stricken.
 The vision didn’t feel like a casual imagination of the mind—it felt real, as real and yet as intangible as the clear forest air I was breathing that day.